 Although transmission of COVID-19 can occur within any setting with large numbers of people, transmission in schools is accounting for large outbreaks in countries.

-Implementing protective measures reduces the chances of the virus spreading.
+Implementing protective measures reduces the chances of the virus spreading and helps keep our schools open.
 By doing this, it is unlikely that schools will need to close should cases begin to rise within a country’s borders.

 Safety-related measures include: